-Try my Instant Pot chicken noodle soup if you'd prefer to make it that way!
+Try my stovetop Chicken Noodle Soup or my Instant Pot chicken noodle soup if you'd prefer to make it another way!

 This slow cooker chicken noodle soup recipe is great for a family meal on a cold day or when someone in your house is feeling under the weather.
 Pop it on before work or bed, and most of the effort is done by your slow cooker.
 Sometimes nothing beats a good bowl of homemade chicken soup.